mikaelvesavuori/standardlint/README.md

 Checks:

-- Service metadata: Do you link to observability resources (logs/metrics/traces/dashboards etc.)?
-- Did you update docs (Markdown)?
-- Did you update API schema (YAML/JSON)?
-- More ArchUnit/fitness functions kind of support?
-- Ensure console.log() is not used
+- Do:
+  - Documentation coverage
-- Ensure imports following acceptable conventions
+  - Ensure imports follow acceptable conventions
   - No cyclic methods/dependencies
-- Ensure there are tests
-- Documentation coverage
   - Ensure methods/functions are below a certain threshold in terms of lines of code
+  - Check for throwing native errors
+- Do later:
+  - Service metadata: Do you link to observability resources (logs/metrics/traces/dashboards etc.)?
   - Support for external config

-Tech:

-- CLI?